 Authors who wish to contest a rejection or make a complaint should write a detailed email to the editor at email@example.com, attaching all relevant documentation.
 All complaints will be properly investigated and will receive a decision within a reasonable period.
 The Editor's decision is final.

-The articles published in BUMJ are included in Google Scholar, Crossref, African Index Medicus, ScienceOpen, and Scilit.
+The articles published in BUMJ are included in Google Scholar, AJOL, Crossref, African Index Medicus, DOAJ, JGate, ScienceOpen, and Scilit.

 CONFLICTS OF INTEREST (COI) POLICY

 The BUMJ COI policy aligns with those elucidated by the ICMJE.
 Conflicts of interest are not uncommon, and may sometimes be unavoidable.
-COI are “secondary interests (eg personal, commercial, political, academic or financial) that may influence judgments on a primary decision, in this case, what is published” Financial conflict of interests may arise from employers, funders, sponsors, shareholders, or in situations like consultancies, payments for services, etc.
+COI are secondary interests (e.g. personal, commercial, political, academic, or financial) that may influence judgments on a primary decision, in this case, what is published.
+Financial conflict of interest may arise from employers, funders, sponsors, shareholders, or in situations like consultancies, payments for services, etc.

 The journal opines that all possible COI should be detected and disclosed.
-While in extreme cases, COI may lead to refusal to publish manuscripts, most cases of COI of interests are manageable.
+While in extreme cases, COI may lead to refusal to publish manuscripts; most cases of COI of interest are manageable.
 The journal will manage COI in the following ways

 - The author's COI

-The Journal requests authors to declare all possible COI in writing based on the Authors’ guideline:
+The Journal requests authors to declare all possible COI in writing based on the Authors' guidelines

 - The reviewer's COI